Drop Out Trends in Washington

 |Net Enrolled||Total Dropping Out||Confirmed to have dropped out||GED Completed||Annual Drop Out Rate|

 - View other data reports on dropout statistics from OSPI

 What These Drop Out Rates Mean

 The overall effect is that fewer of our students get high school diplomas.
-This greatly diminishes their earning power.
-Also, students who do not master high-school subjects are often not ready for career training or college after high school.
-This greatly limits their options for career advancement and higher wages.
+Students who do not master high-school subjects are often not ready for career training or college after high school.
+This greatly diminishes their earning power, limits career options and opportunites for career advancement.